Suicide Squeeze Records

-Suicide Squeeze Records is a Seattle, Washington-based independent record label that releases rock, pop, and metal music.
+Suicide Squeeze Records is an independent record label, based in Seattle, Washington, United States, that releases rock, pop, and metal music.
 Suicide Squeeze releases content on vinyl, CD, cassette, and digital.
 The label has also released comedy and performance art CD and DVDs.

 Founded in 1996 by David Dickenson, it got its start releasing singles by artists such as Elliott Smith and Modest Mouse.
 Current artists include The Coathangers, L.A.
 Witch, Nü Sensae, This Will Destroy You, Audacity, Guantanamo Baywatch, White Woods, and Yamantaka // Sonic Titan.

 In the spring of 2014, Oregon-based Fort George Brewery and Suicide Squeeze created the craft beer "Suicide Squeeze IPA."

 In recent years, Suicide Squeeze has released music by L.A.
 Witch, Ty Segall, This Will Destroy You, cumgirl8, Minus the Bear, Michael Nau (of Cotton Jones), and The Coathangers.

 History

 Founding, early releases

 Suicide Squeeze Records was started in August 1996 in Seattle, Washington by owner David Dickenson.
 After the initial release of a 7" single from Seattle band 764-Hero, the label quickly grew from Dickenson's full-time hobby to a cottage industry by the late-1990s.
 By 1997 the label had released singles by popular Northwest artists Modest Mouse and Elliott Smith.
 The label has also released comedy and performance art CD and DVDs, and continues to press a significant number of releases on vinyl.

 In an interview with The Stranger, Dickenson said "A highlight of those early days for me was our first 746-HERO release under my belt.
 Getting to work with David Bazan.
 And Modest Mouse was a big one.
 Isaac [Brock, singer/guitarist of Modest Mouse] used to come into Hot Lips, a pizza place that I worked at on the Ave, and he’d be selling these dial-a-song cassettes.
 He basically was just going to the dumpsters behind the Muzak office, pulling the discarded tapes, making his own artwork, and selling them."